-On the page where I was writing about colors, I mentioned that the color is produced by rays of light reflected or transmitted through an object, and that the lowest frequency (number of oscillation in a given point in time) creates a red light, and the highest creates purple.
+The color is produced by rays of light reflected or transmitted through an object.
+The lowest frequency (number of oscillation in a given point in time) creates a red light, and the highest creates purple.
 White light is an equal distribution of all visible frequencies.
 Rainbows and prisms split white light into the colors of the spectrum.
 What we call the black is simply the absence of light.
 The tonality can be understood with this three-dimensional example.
 It is the simplest representation, and most easy way to understand charts of colors.
 In fact, the color wheel is just a horizontal cut of this representation at the same intensity.

 The Munsell system is a three-dimensional space, whose vertical axis carries:

 - hue measured by degrees around horizontal circles (0 to 360 °)